-Presiden Republik Indonesia, Posted by ACU Research Staff, 04 September 2015
+Presiden Republik Indonesia, Posted by Daniel Peterson, 04 September 2015

 This statute replaced Law No. 22 of 1999 on Regional Administration, arguably, as a way of regaining some of the power the central government had relinquished to regional governments, via Law No. 22 of 1999.
 The primary way it does this is by granting the provinces (propinsi) superiority over the regencies (kabupaten), municipalities (kota) and villages (desa), defining provincial governors as representatives of the central government (wakil Pemerintah).